 “I don’t give a fuck what people think of me.” was my version of a junkie’s “I can quit anytime I want.”
 And like a junkie I woke up one day lost, disgusted, emotionally exhausted, energetically drained, broke, and fucking angry.
 I had completely lost myself.
 A 30yr old who couldn't remember her favorite color.
 So many years wasted saying “Sure!” when my soul was screaming “No!”
 So many years spent manipulating others perceptions of me that I forgot to create and nurture my own identity.
 30yrs old and just a tired-ass stranger to myself.

 For years I worked hard.
 I researched.
 Severed relationships.
 I grew.
 And in the end I created.
-I developed The People Pleasers Autonomous™ Method; a recovery program for all People Pleasing Addicts.
+I developed The People Pleasers Autonomous™ Method; a recovery methodology for all People Pleasing Addicts.
 I launched an entire movement around PPA culture and behavioral addiction.
 I created The Whimsical Rebel Podcast.
-And my first book is due for release Spring 2020.
+And my first book is due for release 2020.

 But before I ever helped the first human set and hold boundaries with the same love and devotion that got her into this mess I had to establish the People Pleasing Identities to recover from.
 Four years ago I asked myself, “So if I’m not a mouse, what am I?”
 On that day the People Pleaser Type Quiz was born.
 The rest is history, but will it be yours?

 Once you've got (and duh, share lol) you're results, dive into the world of PPA Recovery and find out what would be the best fit for you!